 To get to the Bell Tower of Xi’an it is necessary to drive through and also exit through the Xi’an City Wall.
 Therefore, if you intend to visit the Xi’an City Wall look out point then this is a perfect time to do it.

 Also, it is amazing how much the city of Xi’an has grown through the centuries.
-Viewing the Xian City Wall makes you realize how immense the city really is!
-Unfortunately, I was not able to visit the Small Wild Goose Pagoda while I was in Xian.
-Perhaps next time!
+Viewing the old Xian City Wall makes you realize how immense the city has become over over time.

-However, I would recommend stopping by the Tang Palace especially since some of the renovations would have hopefully been completed since the time I visited.
+However, I another one of the best things to do in Xi’an China is to visit the Tang Palace especially since some of the renovations would have hopefully been completed since the time I visited.